astrolamb/astrolamb.github.io/_pages/about.md

 My research interests include supermassive black hole binaries, cosmology, spectral characterisation, and Bayesian statistics.

 I'm also committed to science communication and advocating for my community.
 I'm a former writer and current website chair for [Astrobites](https://www.astrobites.org), and I've recently started contributing to pulsar science articles on [Wikipedia](https://www.wikipedia.org).
 Outside of science, I'm a triathlete-in-training, swing dancer, reader, and music lover.

+I'm originally from Wales, UK, and my first language is *Cymraeg*.

 <!-- To ensure the figure doesn't float to the left of the next part -->
 <div style="clear: both;"></div>